Class Teachers - Mrs L. Clark and Mrs Hobday

-Could I remind you that the children should be provided with water bottles which they will have access to throughout the day, should they need refreshment.
-However, I would like to request that only plain water is provided.
-Sports type lids are preferable, as there is less potential for spillage.
+Children should be provided with named water bottles which they will have access to throughout the day.
+However, I would like to request that only plain water is provided and a sports type lid as there is less potential for spillage.

-Our PE sessions this term will take place on Friday morning each week with Coach and we will be looking at Gymnastics and Dance.
-The children will be indoors for the session so please provide your child with both an indoor and outdoor kit as listed below:
+Our PE sessions this term will take place on Friday morning each week.
+Our Friday PE session will be led by a qualified sports coach.
+The children will be outdoors for the sessions (weather permitting) so please provide your child with both an indoor and outdoor kit as listed below:

 - Indoor kit containing blue shorts and a white t-shirt.

-Plimsolls may be worn outside; however I would recommend trainers as they usually have a better grip on the soles for the playground.
-Please provide your child with a spare hair band with their PE kit.
-Due to cooler weather conditions during the winter months, I would advise that all girls wearing tights to school are provided with an additional pair of PE socks.
-For health and safety reasons, long hair must be tied back and earrings cannot be worn during PE lessons and children MUST be able to remove their earrings for PE.
+Plimsolls may be worn outside; however, I would recommend trainers as they usually have a better grip on the soles.
+For health and safety reasons, long hair must be tied back.
+Again, for the purpose of maintaining safety, I would also like to remind you that earrings cannot be worn during PE lessons and children MUST be able to remove their earrings for PE.

 In addition to the Homework tasks, I would encourage you to listen to your child reading regularly at home for 10 - 15 minutes each evening if possible and by discussing their books with them.
 It cannot be emphasised enough how important this regular daily reading is in developing fluency and understanding of texts, as well as promoting an enjoyment of books and reading in general.

 Some examples of questions you might ask when reading with your child or after they have read a section of their book independently include: